 - While making the figgy sauce, do not use a spoon or spatula.
 Instead, just swirl the saucepan over the stove.

 - The cake is best eaten on the day it is made.
-Store leftover cake covered in plastic wrap in the refrigerator to enjoy the next morning.
+Store leftover cake covered in plastic wrap in the refrigerator for a couple of days.

 Nutrition